Working Paper: Towards a Category-theoretic Comparative Framework for Artificial General Intelligence: Case Studies: From the RL to the SBL Architecture

-and $\{\Theta^s\},\{\theta^s\}$ are the types representing the global and local sets of models, respectively.
+Next, we relax the assumption that all the internal processing within the agent can be subsumed under a single, homogeneous learning or update mechanism.
+Instead, the architecture is generalized to allow for multiple heterogeneous internal processes, which we collectively refer to as cognitive modules (Figure~\ref{fig:cog_mod_string_diagram}).
+Cognitive modules abstract over a wide range of internal capabilities, including but not limited to decision-making, causal learning, latent variable learning, macroaction learning, concept learning, goal adaptation, memory management, etc. At this stage, no commitment is made regarding the specific function, learning algorithm or semantics of each module.
+The key architectural change is purely syntactic: internal processing is no longer assumed to be centralized, but distributed across multiple, potentially specialized components, that get as inputs some schemas, signals or memory systems, and produce output signals.
+These output signals may in turn update the schemas or the memory, or perform a decision.
+Moreover, apart from operating on specific parts, the modules may be selectively activated depending on the agent's current context.
+This step causes some changes both in the syntactic and the knowledge parts.
+The goal is to make the architecture more expressive. \paragraph{Syntactic layer} \begin{itemize} \item $STypes: \{O_i\},\{D_j\}, E, \{\Theta^s\}, \{\theta^s\}, \mathcal{K}$, where $\mathcal{K}$ are the cognitive module identifiers and $\{\Theta^s\},\{\theta^s\}$ are the types representing the global and local sets of models, respectively.
 Yet, in this case, the types of models are not restricted only to policy or causal models, but they can be any type of model.
 This enables the agent to work with multiple types of models instead of relying on certain types of models.
 This allows to cover a wide variety of cognitive capabilities.
 A new type of selected cognitive modules set is added.
 This set decides which flows will be executed subsequently in the same agent iteration. \item For $SGen$, we maintain the old generators $\mathsf{EnvInteraction}$ and $\mathsf{AggModels}$ but some changes are required for other generators, namely: \begin{itemize} \item $CogModActivation: \{\Theta^s\} \otimes \{O_i\} \to \{\theta^s\} \otimes \mathcal{K}$.
 This generator not only selects the models for the current iteration, but also selects the cognitive modules $\mathcal{K}$ that will be activated. \item $CogModExecution: \{\theta^s\} \otimes \mathcal{K} \to \{\theta^s\} \otimes \{D_j\}$.
 This generator encompasses the execution of the corresponding flows in the iteration.
 Since we aim to generalize in this step, we do not design the specific cognitive module flows that this generator represents.
 For providing some examples of cognitive modules, the flow for deciding the policy that we have seen in previous architectures will be included in the cognitive module of decision-making. \item $UpdateModels:\{\theta^s\} \otimes E \to \{\theta^s\}$.
 This generator updates the local models selected in the iteration (after being modified by the cognitive modules) and the experience observed \end{itemize} \item $SEq$ remains empty. \end{itemize}